 How to apply

-Interested individuals should apply to the MSc Medical Statistics or Health Data Science through the School’s online admissions portal.
-All applications to the MSc that are received by Friday 5th March 2021 will be reviewed for consideration for the Fellowship.
+Interested individuals should apply to the MSc Medical Statistics or Health Data Science through LSHTM’s online admissions portal.
+All applications to the MSc that are received by 24th February 2023 will be reviewed for consideration for the Fellowship.

 The Fellowship is highly competitive.
 Applicants for whom an appropriate supervisor can be identified will be contacted for interview, and if successful, will be expected to work with the Supervisor to develop the Fellowship proposal.
-The Fellowship application must be submitted to NIHR in April (exact deadline to be confirmed by NIHR).
+The Fellowship application must be submitted to NIHR by 16th March 2023.